 Contract specialists, also known as purchasing managers, coordinate the purchases and contracts for an organization.
-Though their online training options are limited, programs are available through individual employers or certificate programs in procurement and purchasing.
+Online training options are available through employers and colleges.
+Read on to learn more about these distance education programs.

 Some employers offer their own internal online training options for contract specialists.
 Learners are introduced to company-specific policies and procedures applicable to buying products or services from vendors.
 They may learn how to assess products or services to get the best value for the money, choose a vendor and prepare a contract.

 Employers who offer contract specialist training usually offer it to those working in that job title.
 There aren't typically any additional requirements for workplace training.